Goddv/musique/README.md

 ## Build instructions
 To compile Musique you need at least Qt 6.0.
 The following Qt modules are needed: core, gui, widgets, network, sql (using the Sqlite plugin), declarative, dbus.
 You also need TagLib: http://taglib.github.io and MPV >= 0.29.0: https://mpv.io/

-To be able to build on a Debian (or derivative) system:
+To be able to build on a RHEL (or derivative) system:

-	sudo apt install build-essential libgl-dev qt6-base-dev-tools qmake6 qt6-declarative-dev libmpv-dev libtag1-dev libqt6sql6-sqlite qt6-l10n-tools
+	sudo dnf install qt6-qtbase-devel mpv-devel taglib-devel mesa-libGL-devel qt6-qtdeclarative-devel qt6-qtbase-mysql qt6-qttools-devel qt6-qttranslations

 Clone from Github: